owncloud-archive/doc-index-org/index.rst

 Older ownCloud Server Releases
 ==============================

-This documents the *older* ownCloud release.
+This documents the *older* ownCloud releases.
 Users are strongly encouraged to upgrade to the latest production release.

 ------------
 ownCloud 8.0